The store is out of what you need, creativity is running low and dinner hour is looming. What do you do? Turn to the beautiful basics.

 Tonight, it was roast chicken breasts.
 Start by searing them on the stovetop until golden brown, then finish by oven roasting.
 Easy, foolproof, and almost no recipe required.
-Success is almost guaranteed.
+Success is guaranteed.

 Basic Roast Chicken Breasts

 Bone-in chicken breasts are an excellent choice at the market.
 The bone helps preserve flavor and moisture, and they are about half the price of boneless, skinless breasts.
-All of this, and you can have them on the table in about 45 minutes.
+All of this, and you can have them on the table in about 35 minutes.
 An added benefit is part of the time is hands off; you can make some vegetables, toss a salad and finish the rest of the meal.

 Even without sauce, roast chicken breasts taste great when well seasoned, seared and finished in the oven.
 Once you do this you won’t need a recipe.
 It’s all about technique.
 Roasting chicken breasts will become one of your basic go-to solutions for getting dinner on the table.